afforeroc/my-weather-api/README.md

 Please check the [List of ISO 3166 country codes](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes) for the available country codes that is possible to use.

-5.3 After that, put the URL on your favorite web browser and check the response on JSON format.<br>
+5.3 After that, put the URL on your favorite web browser and check the response on JSON format. e.g.<br>
->e.g.
 ```
 {
   "location_name": "Bogotá, CO",